Using TUMS During Your Pregnancy

 Heartburn is a common discomfort experienced during pregnancy.
 However, many women experience heartburn for the first time after getting pregnant.
 Generally, it is harmless but it can be uncomfortable.
-This common concern makes the question, is it alright to take TUMS during pregnancy also common?
-TUMS was not specifically created for expecting mothers.
+This common concern raises the question, is it safe to take TUMS during pregnancy?
+TUMS is not specifically created for expecting mothers.

 What is heartburn?